-My son and I often make these sweet treats to go with hot chocolate on a chilly day.
+My son and I often make these Cinnamon Buñuelos to go with hot chocolate on a chilly day and chocolate milk on a hot day.
 Everyone seems to love them.
 There’s something about using the “pizza cutter” tool that is really exciting for kids, and these are so simple to make that your kids can prepare the entire recipe all by themselves.

 - 1 cup granulated white sugar

 - 2 teaspoons ground cinnamon

 - Place two oven racks in the middle of the oven.
 Preheat the oven to 375 degrees F. Spray 2 baking sheets with nonstick spray (or line with parchment paper).

 - Place the tortillas on a cutting board.
 Brush generously with melted butter.

 - Place the sugar and cinnamon into a bowl and stir to combine.
 Sprinkle the buttered tortillas with the cinnamon-sugar mixture.